The Lean Language Reference

 Nat.ble : Nat β†’ Nat β†’ Bool

-The (Boolean) less-equal relation on natural numbers.
+The Boolean less-than-or-equal-to comparison on natural numbers.

 πŸ”—def